Company takeovers and non‑compete clausesOctober 2014

 The non-compete clause must be territorially limited to the area within which the activities can actually be competitive with the acquired company.

 Finally, the clause may only exclude activities that are directly associated with the activities of the transferred company.
-In principle, protection against competition by the seller on markets where the transferred company was not active is not authorised.
+In principle, protection against competition by the seller on markets where the transferred company was not active is not authorized.

 A non-compete clause that does not satisfy these parameters is invalid and null and void, so the buyer will not be able to rely on it.